filecoin-project/devgrants/open-grant-proposals/open-proposal-kryptoseoulcommunity.md

 ## Development Roadmap

-Here is a tentative timeline for some of the activities, if there are additional events or conferences that Filecoin may benefit from, KryptoSeoul will add on:
+Here is a tentative timeline for some of the activities, where best effort is placed to conduct the activity or similar activities.
+If there are additional events or conferences that Filecoin may benefit from, KryptoSeoul will add on.

 Aug ‘21
 - [community] Promotion of Filecoin Asia Hackathon Season and Filecoin official korean channels through community
-- [meet up] Preparation of developer 101 materials in Korean, plan small meetup for Sept ‘21
+- [meet up] Preparation of developer 101 materials in Korean, plan small meetup for Sept ‘21.
+As there are some base materials for Filecoin in English that will be provided, KryptoSeoul may get them translated to Korean for the same purposes.
-- Monthly report
+- Monthly report covering a recap of what was completed as well as any insights from the Korean community

 Sep ‘21
 - [meet up] Filecoin Meetup in Korea for developers before Tribe hackathon begins
 - [community] Help Korean developers join Tribe Hackathon (likely dates ~20 Sep - 29 Oct)
 - [strategic partnership] Introduction to GroundX team
-- Monthly report
+- Monthly report covering a recap of what was completed as well as any insights from the Korean community

 Oct ‘21
 - [community] Assist Korean developer teams during Tribe Hackathon (likely dates ~20 Sep - 29 Oct)
 - [amplification of brand] The Erica Show
-- Monthly report
+- Monthly report covering a recap of what was completed as well as any insights from the Korean community

 Nov ‘21
 - [strategic partnership] Introduction to another potential collaborator in Korea
 - [meet up] plan for another meetup in Nov or Dec
-- Monthly report
+- Monthly report covering a recap of what was completed as well as any insights from the Korean community

 Dec ‘21
-- Monthly report
+- Monthly report covering a recap of what was completed as well as any insights from the Korean community
 - Plan for 2022 - what worked, what didn’t, additional areas for Filecoin to work on with KryptoSeoul

 ## Total Budget Requested

-$4,000 per month x 5 months = $20,000 (Disbursement in equiv FIL token is acceptable)
+(Disbursement in equiv FIL token is acceptable)

+Three payments to be made as such, assuming best effort completion of deliverables (or their equivalent) over the time frame of a few months each time:
+End August 2021: $4,000
+End Oct 2021: $11,000
+End Dec 2021: $10,000

 ## Maintenance and Upgrade Plans